 Coping with thoracic outlet syndrome

-If you have thoracic outlet syndrome, you can minimize your symptoms and help prevent them from coming back.
+If you have thoracic outlet syndrome, you can ease your symptoms and help prevent them from coming back.

-Avoid carrying heavy bags over your shoulder, which increases pressure on the thoracic outlet.
-You should also practice your physical therapy exercises to help keep your shoulder muscles strong.
-Doing these regularly may help keep your symptoms from returning.
+Don't carry heavy bags over your shoulder.
+This increases pressure on the thoracic outlet.
+You should also do your physical therapy exercises to help keep your shoulder muscles strong.
+Doing these regularly may help keep your symptoms from coming back.

 When should I call my healthcare provider?